zan8in/masscan/README.md

 # masscan
-![Just I love it](https://github.com/zan8in/masscan/blob/main/assets/golang.png) Masscan is a golang library to run masscan scans, parse scan results(xml, json).
+![Just I love it](https://github.com/zan8in/masscan/blob/main/assets/golang.png) Masscan is a golang library to run masscan scans, parse scan results.
 # What is masscan
 Masscan is an Internet-scale port scanner.
 It can scan the entire Internet in under 5 minutes, transmitting 10 million packets per second, from a single machine.